 Derivative collateralization became more prevalent in the 90s, which led to the development of standardized rules by the International Swaps and Derivatives Association in 1994.

-Now Collateral Management has come to Pre Trade Booking and it has become mandatory exercise to mitigate Risk.
+Now Collateral Management has come to Pre Trade Booking and it has become the mandatory exercise to mitigate Risk.
 And Excel Sheet is not going help much in this direction.

 Firms need a simple yet detailed oriented system to manage collateral and we provide such a system which has balanced automation.